 Bed Bug Dog Inspections

-When you contact us for a canine inspection, our team will inspect your home or building quickly in order to detect the presence (or absence) of bed bugs.
-Our process is much quicker and less invasive than a human inspection, and we will leave you confident of moving forward with bed bug treatment or relieved that your home is not infested!
+When you contact us for a canine inspection, our team will inspect your home or building quickly to detect the presence (or absence) of bed bugs.
+Our process is much quicker and less invasive than a human inspection, and we will leave you confident in moving forward with bed bug treatment or relieved that your home is not infested!

-Our bed bug sniffing dog, Magic, is trained to accurately detect the presence of any level of bed bug infestation — from as small as a single live bed bug or egg in a mattress, to as large as an entirely infested Hotel building.
-Magic is over 97 percent effective in detecting the presence or absence of bed bugs.
+Our bed bug sniffing dog, Magic, is trained to accurately detect the presence of any level of bed bug infestation — from as small as a single live bed bug or egg in a mattress to as large as an entirely infested hotel building.
+Magic is over 97% effective in detecting the presence or absence of bed bugs.

 Why Use Bed Bug Sniffing Dogs Like Magic?

-We use detection dogs because they are the most accurate tool for confirming early bed bug infestations, and they can inspect multiple rooms in a fraction of the time that humans can when using solely visual inspections.
+We use bed bug detection dogs because they are the most accurate tool for confirming early bed bug infestations, and they can inspect multiple rooms in a fraction of the time that humans can with visual inspections.
 Magic was trained at IronHeart High Performance Working Dogs in Shawnee, KS.
-IronHeart is one of the top dog training facilities in the nation (for Police Dogs, Bomb & Drug Dogs, Personal Protection Dogs, Bed Bug Inspection Dogs, and more).
+IronHeart is one of the top dog training facilities in the nation (for police dogs, bomb & drug dogs, personal protection dogs, bed bug inspection dogs, and more).

-Studies have shown that visual inspections alone using a well-trained technician offers only a 30-35 percent chance of accuracy.
-In comparison, a well-trained detection dog has up to 97 percent accuracy rate.
+Studies have shown that visual inspections alone using a well-trained technician offers only a 30-35% chance of accuracy.
+In comparison, a well-trained detection dog has up to 97% accuracy rate in detecting bed bugs.

 Bed Bug Dog Inspection Facts

-- From a single drop of urine, a sniffing dog learns the marking animal’s sex, diet, health, emotional state, and even whether it’s dominant or submissive, friend or foe.
+- From a single drop of urine, a sniffing dog learns the marking animal’s sex, diet, health, emotional state, and even whether it’s dominant or submissive, a friend or foe.

 - Tracking dogs follow a biochemical trail of dead skin cells, sweat, odor molecules, and gasses.
 For dogs, a scent article is like a three-dimensional “odor image” – much more detailed than a photograph is for a person.